 FHA cash out refinance loans also can be taken out for other purposes.
 You also can take the opportunity to get a lower rate, or move into a 15 year fixed loan.
 Or, you might move from a fixed rate into a lower adjustable rate.

-An FHA cash out refi lets you open a new loan with as much as 85% of the current value of the home.
+FHA cash-out refinances let you open a new loan with as much as 85% of the current value of the home.
 Many people have trouble qualifying for that high of an LTV with a conventional loan.

 Guidelines for an FHA Cash Out Refinance Loan

-If you think you want to do an FHA cash out refinance, here are the current 2017 guidelines:
+If you think you want to do cash back mortgage, here are the current 2017 FHA refinance guidelines:

 - Income: You need to show on paper that you have enough income to be able to pay the new loan each month.
 You need to have your income verified with two recent paycheck stubs that show your current and YTD earnings.
 You also will need to produce your W2 forms from the last two years, and may need to show your last two tax returns.
 This latter point is important if you are self-employed.